- Home

 1481

-Dictionary of English Furniture Makers 1660-1840.
-Freeman, William, Norwich, cm (1811-39).
-William Freeman, cm was enrolled as a freeman of Norwich on 24 February 1811.
-He is recorded in the poll bk of 1812 at St Andrew's and that of 1830 in the parish of St Simon and St Jude.
-Robson's Directory, 1839 lists him as a general furniture maker and broker at St Andrews.
-A plain mahogany two door cupboard of approximately this date has been noted with 'From Freemans/MANUFACTORY/St. ANDREWS NORWICH' stencilled on the back (Fig. 17).
-William Hicklenton, cm, app. of William Freeman, was admitted a freeman of Norwich on 3 May 1818.
-[Moss's of Baldock, 125 Years of Cabinetmaking (Exhib. cat.)
-July 1984; Norwich freemen reg.]
+William Freeman, cabinet-maker, was enrolled as a freeman of Norwich on 24 February 1811.
+He is recorded in the poll book of 1812 at St Andrew's and that of 1830 in the parish of St Simon and St Jude.
+Robson's Directory, 1839, lists him as a general furniture maker and broker at St Andrews.
+A plain mahogany two door cupboard of approximately this date has been noted with 'From Freemans/MANUFACTORY/St. ANDREWS NORWICH' stencilled on the back.

 Dimensions: